DPIC: Decoupling Prompt and Intrinsic Characteristics for LLM Generated Text Detection: Introduction

 \section{Introduction}

-Large language models (LLMs) are neural networks that consist of hundreds of billions (or even more) of parameters.
-Prominent examples of LLMs include GPT-3 \cite{brown2020language}, PaLM \cite{chowdhery2022palm}, ChatGPT~\footnote{Launched by OpenAI in November 2022. \url{https://chat.openai.com/chat}}, and LLaMA \cite{touvron2023llama}.
-These models are trained using extensive text data, allowing them to generate human-like responses and exhibit advanced language capabilities to understand natural language and solve complex tasks via text generation.
-LLMs such as ChatGPT can convincingly answer complex questions about science, mathematics, historical and current events, and social trends.
-ChatGPT has attracted the attention of millions of people, making it the fastest-growing app of all time \cite{lwai2023}.
-It has made significant advances in the field of natural language processing and can proficiently generate text for tasks such as writing emails, news reports, and academic papers.

-However, if placed in wrong hands, ChatGPT can undoubtedly serve as a "weapon of mass deception" \cite{sison2023chatgpt}.
-It is undeniable that this tool has the potential to become the most powerful means of spreading misinformation ever witnessed on the Internet.
-With ChatGPT, fabricating false narratives can be accomplished on a massive scale and with alarming frequency, akin to AI agents actively contributing to disinformation \cite{goldstein2023generative}.
-Extensive research in the field indicates that ChatGPT demonstrates a bias toward certain values \cite{marcus2023inside}, which must be taken into consideration.
-Additionally, the formidable writing capabilities of ChatGPT pose a significant threat to democracy, as they enable the creation of automated bots on online social networks that can manipulate people's political choices during election campaigns \cite{solaiman2019release, goldstein2023generative}.
-Furthermore, the adoption of ChatGPT by students in educational institutions has led to instances of academic dishonesty, with essays and assignments being generated through its use, as reported by various news sources \cite{cheat2022,cheat2023}.
+Large language models (LLMs) such as PaLM~\cite{chowdhery2022palm}, ChatGPT~\cite{openai2022introducing}, LLaMA~\cite{touvron2023llama}, and GPT-4~\cite{achiam2023gpt} exhibit advanced language capabilities for understanding natural language and solving complex tasks via text generation.
+The outstanding performance of LLMs has led to the belief that they can be the artificial general intelligence (AGI) of this era~\cite{bubeck2023sparks}.
+However, if placed in the wrong hands, LLMs such as ChatGPT can undoubtedly serve as a ``weapon of mass deception''~\cite{sison2023chatgpt}.
+For example, the formidable writing capabilities of ChatGPT pose a significant threat to democracy, as they enable the creation of automated bots on online social networks that can manipulate people's political choices during election campaigns~\cite{solaiman2019release, goldstein2023generative}.
+Furthermore, the adoption of ChatGPT by students in educational institutions has led to instances of academic dishonesty, with essays and assignments being generated through its use, as reported by various news sources~\cite{cheat2022,cheat2023}.
+Therefore, it is essential and urgent to detect LLM-generated texts.

-Text produced by LLMs such as ChatGPT often bears a striking resemblance to text written by humans, exhibiting similarities in style, grammar, and coherence.
-As a result, humans only marginally outperform chance when attempting to classify machine-generated text versus human-written text.
-Consequently, researchers have developed more precise automated detection methods to address this challenge.
-Specifically, two categories of methods have been considered: metric-based methods \cite{gehrmann2019gltr,mitchell2023detectgpt,solaiman2019release,guo2023close} and model-based methods \cite{solaiman2019release,guo2023close}.
-Metric-based methods rely on metrics such as perplexity and log probability, while model-based methods involve training a classification model using corpora consisting of both machine-generated and human-written text.
-In general, the latter category of methods demonstrates superior detection capabilities \cite{he2023mgtbench}.